 - The cream that Starbucks has out at the self-serve bar is not heavy cream and will have more carbs so either ask the barista to add heavy cream or ask them to give you heavy cream to add in yourself.

 - There are pros and cons with using heavy cream versus half and half that you should be aware of.
-Heavy cream has more fat and less carbs per serving, but the calories in heavy cream can really add up.
+Carbs in heavy cream are low and it has more fat, but the calories in heavy cream can really add up.

 - If you have to watch your calorie count like I do, I would recommend using half-and-half sparingly.
 If you’re not watching your calorie count, then enjoy the heavy cream.